neo4j/graphql/docs/rfcs/rfc-033-no-mixing-opt-in-relay.md

 ## Risks

 - This RFC proposes many breaking changes.
-This may slow down the adpation to the new version of the libray.
+This may slow down the adoption of the new version of the library.
-- Disable the Relay spec makes the edge properties no longer accessible.
+- Disable the Relay spec making the edge properties no longer accessible.
-- Type `ActorWhere` and `MovieWhere` still contains: `moviesConnection_SOME`, `moviesConnection_ALL`, `moviesConnection_NONE`, `moviesConnection_SINGLE` it could be confusing and ambiguous to the users, see [^1].
+- Type `ActorWhere` and `MovieWhere` still contains: `moviesConnection_SOME`, `moviesConnection_ALL`, `moviesConnection_NONE`, `moviesConnection_SINGLE` it could be confusing and ambiguous to the users, see #References.

 ### Security consideration